City of Casey: Geography

-City council
+Council

-The City of Casey is divided into six wards.
-The wards are: Balla Balla, Edrington, Four Oaks, Mayfield, River Gum and Springfield.

-Elections are held every four years with voters in Balla Balla Ward electing one councillor and all other wards electing two councillors per ward.
-The eleven councillors vote each year to elect a mayor.
+Until 2024, the City of Casey was divided into six wards – Balla Balla, Edrington, Four Oaks, Mayfield, River Gum and Springfield.
+Voters in Balla Balla Ward elected one councillor and all other wards electing two councillors per ward.
+The eleven councillors voted each year to elect a mayor.

 In February 2020, the Victorian Minister for Local Government, Adem Somyurek, dismissed all Casey councillors following a report from municipal monitor Laurinda Gardner that found significant governance failures at the council.
 Somyurek then appointed Noelene Duff as interim administrator.

 In May 2020 Somyurek appointed Noelene Duff PSM, Cameron Boardman and Miguel Belmar as Council administrator panel, to remain until October 2024.

+Current composition

+The most recent elections were held on 26 October 2024 and elected the following councillors: